Recurrent Urinary Tract Infections Overview

 What Is the Treatment for a UTI in New York?

-UTIs are commonly treated with a course of antibiotics.
+UTIs in New York are commonly treated with a course of antibiotics.
 The type and duration depend on the severity of the infection and any underlying factors.
 In recurrent cases, a healthcare provider may recommend a longer course or prescribe preventive antibiotics for ongoing use.
 For some individuals, non-antibiotic measures, such as vaginal estrogen therapy (for postmenopausal women) or changes in hygiene practices, can be effective adjuncts to antibiotic treatment.

 How Can I Prevent Getting a Urinary Tract Infection?